Personally, I simply love the flavor and the scent – if I could use it in every dish I almost certainly would.

 So while we are considering our own indoor herb garden, why not consider garlic?
 It could appear like a complicated thing to grow, but it is really fairly simple and is fantastically suited for our indoor herb garden.

 All that you need to start growing garlic indoors is garlic bulbs, and a suitably sized pot, and some patience.
 When it comes to taking the garlic bulbs, keep in mind that most grocery garlic is treated to not sprout – and glaringly we need the garlic to sprout so one should look in a nursery for garlic bulbs provided specifically for growing.

-Historically one plants the garlic in october/November.
+Historically one plants the garlic in October/November.
 You do not want the ground to freeze early in growth.
-Obviously this isn’t a difficulty growing in doors, however the expansion can gain advantage from having the pots placed in about 10 degree C for the 1st month.
-If you do plant in the october/Nov range, keep correct watering, ensure the plant gets as much sun as practical you should be ready to harvest around may/june of the following year.
+Obviously this isn’t a difficulty growing indoors, however, the expansion can gain an advantage from having the pots placed in about 10 degrees C for the 1st month.
+If you do plant in the October/Nov range, keep correct watering, ensure the plant gets as much sun as practical you should be ready to harvest around May/June of the following year.

 Joseph Robertson loves having fresh garlic available from his very own indoor herb garden.
 Find out more about growing garlic at the blog.